 The Bank has calculated the regulatory leverage ratio as per the guideline of Basel III.
-The numerator, capital measure is calculated using the new definition of Tier I capital applicable from 01 January 2015.
+The numerator, capital measure is calculated using the new definition of Tier I capital applicable from 01 January 2016.
 The denominator, exposure measure, is calculated on the basis of the Basel III leverage ratio framework as adopted by the Bangladesh Bank.
 The exposure measure generally follows the accounting value, adjusted as follows: -

-- a) On-balance sheet, - i. non derivative exposures are included in the exposure measure after netting of specific provision; - ii. physical or financial collateral is not considered to reduce on-balance sheet exposure; - iii.
-Investments are not netted with deposits; - b) Off balance sheet items are converted into credit exposure equivalents through the use of credit conversion factors (CCFs).
+- a) On-balance sheet, - i. non derivative exposures are included in the exposure measure after netting of specific provision; - ii. physical or financial collateral is not considered to reduce onbalance sheet exposure; - iii.
+Investments are not netted with deposits; - c) Off balance sheet items are converted into credit exposure equivalents through the use of credit conversion factors (CCFs).
 Depending on the risk category of the exposure a CCF of 20%, 50% or 100% is applied.
-Commitments that are unconditionally cancellable at any time by the bank without prior notice, a CCF of 10% is applied;

-The banks maintains leverage ratio on quarterly basis.
-The calculation at the end of each calendar quarter is submitted to BB based on the following definition of capital and total exposure.
+Commitments that are unconditionally cancellable at any time by the bank without prior notice, a CCF of 10% is applied; The banks maintains leverage ratio on quarterly basis.
+The calculation at the of each calendar quarter to be submitted to BB based on the following definition of capital and total exposure.
+Tier 1 Capital (after related deductions) Leverage Ratio = Total Exposure (after related deductions)